 Here are some important things to keep in mind as you pin items:

 - Check your analytics to see when your audience is online.
-Plan most of your pinning for those time periods in order to maximize how many people view your content.
+Plan most of your pinning for those time periods in order to maximise how many people view your content

 - Try out unique content that is relevant to your business.
 You can also pin funny or interesting items that will grab attention, but keep most of your pins focused on your area of niche.